 Your insurance won't cover a $12,000 HVAC bill: If your furnace quits before it warms up, your homeowners insurance will tell you it's a "maintenance issue" and wish you luck.
 Insurance covers sudden disasters.
 It doesn't cover the systems that wear out over time, and those are the expensive ones.
 A home warranty is built for exactly this.
 HVAC, water heater, appliances, plumbing, electrical... all covered for less than $1/day with no age restrictions on what's covered.
 You call, they send a tech, you pay a service fee.
 They handle the rest.
 This one's 50% off right now.* |

-01 — Worth knowing Most popular stories this weekThe three top stories this week, plus a few worth your money.
+01 — Worth knowing In the newsThree local stories this week, plus a few worth your money.

 The bill all retirees should double check: Car insurance.
 If you’ve been on the same plan for years, you might be paying way more than you need to.
 It’s an easy one to forget about, but switching could save you up to $600 this year.
-Case in point: I shopped around and ended up cutting my premium in half — this free comparison tool makes it easy.*
+Case in point: I shopped around and ended up cutting my premium in half -- this free comparison tool makes it easy.*

 03 — On our radar